sarthakme/gryphon-wing/README.md

 To install dependencies: npm install

-To setup the database: npm run setup
+To setup the database: npm run setup, before running this, enter your PostgreSQL username and password in the corresponding fields of the objects stored in the database.json file.

 To start the server: npm run start
 The server will start on port 3000.